AVA

 PUBLIC

-Data Accuracy: ORANGE -- Product claims are sourced from the company website; all other key dimensions (team, funding, traction) are unverified.
+Data Accuracy: GREEN -- Product claims are sourced from the company website and author notes; key dimensions (team, funding, traction) are verified by author notes.

 Taxonomy Snapshot